openshift-labs/learn-katacoda/serverless/4-chained-actions/02-create-split-function.md

 }
 </pre>

-With the main function updated, now we need to update the tests.
+With the main Action updated, now we need to update the tests. **Click on the link below** to open the file in the editor:

 ``splitter/src/test/java/com/example/FunctionAppTest.java``{{open}}

-Update the FunctionAppTest class with this code:
+Update the FunctionAppTest class by clicking on the **Copy to Editor** button below:

 <pre class="file" data-filename="splitter/src/test/java/com/example/FunctionAppTest.java" data-target="replace">
 package com.example;